February 2, 2021

 At the top, you can switch between the state of each slide, such as whether it has just been presented to the user (Prompt), if the user has interacted with the content (Active), or if the user has completed the slide (Complete).
 Next, you can change the preview device and zoom level.
 The arrow buttons let you move forward and backwards through slides.
 Text formats are also available including bold, italics, and adjust font size.

-Now you can add a basic quiz question, so find the Multiple Choice templates from the menu and scroll to a basic Multiple Choice template in that list.
+Now you can add a basic quiz question, so find the Multiple Choice templates from the clickable menu and scroll to a basic Multiple Choice template in that list.
 Click on the template you want and it will load up in your lesson.

-As you can see, it is easy to add all sorts of interactive content to your lessons.
+As you can see, it is easy to add all sorts of customization and interactive content to your lessons.
 Your imagination is your limit when creating eLearning with EdApp.
 In another article, we can look more into all the different types of slides available.
 For now, let’s just save the lesson and set the course to Published.

 Click on the lesson title in the breadcrumbs menu at the top, then set the toggle to Published.
 Then, click on the course title in the breadcrumbs menu and toggle it to Published, as well.